awsdocs/aws-net-developer-guide/doc_source/csharp_dynamodb_code_examples.md

 ### Query a table using PartiQL<a name="dynamodb_Scenario_PartiQLSingle_csharp_topic"></a>

-The following code example shows how to query a DynamoDB table using PartiQL\.
+The following code example shows how to:
++ Get an item by running a SELECT statement\.
++ Add an item by running an INSERT statement\.
++ Update an item by running an UPDATE statement\.
++ Delete an item by running a DELETE statement\.

 **AWS SDK for \.NET**
  To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/DynamoDB#code-examples)\.